 You may attend lecture the first day and ask to be added to the waitlist, but you will be placed at the very bottom of priority, regardless of what your priority WOULD have been had you signed onto the waitlist beforehand.
 Instructors go through the whole prioritized waitlist prior to considering crashers.
-Crashers are then also ranked based on number of units.
+Crashers are then also ranked based on major and number of units.

 I have a friend in one of the comm classes who plans to drop, and she says that I can have her space.
 Can I do that?

 No. If your friend drops the class through GOLD, and you are then able to enroll during your pass time before someone else takes that space, then that’s of course fine.
 But if the class is full or closed, there is no way to “give” or “take” spaces.
 You have to put your name on the waitlist like anyone else who wants to try to add.